Zedbyte/CCS10-Letter/README.md

 The .addEventListener is added to listen to the whole document when it is loaded using the “DOMContentLoaded”.
 Inside this listener, you must call the function typeEffect(); to run it ONLY when the html is finished on loading, therefore you must set the <script> tag on the bottom of your body or else your JavaScript might not run or cause lag.
  <script src = "main.js"></script>
 __________________________________________________________________
+VI.
+End
-This will be the end of my Narrative Report.
+This marks the end of my Narrative Report.
 Thank you.

 Santos, Mark Jerome B. | BSIT 1-A -->